 Onion, garlic, leeks, and chives

-This allium family gives benefit for tomato plants.
-These herbs repel aphids, carrots flies, ants, and flea beetle.
-You can also harvest the green onion, spring garlic, garlic scape, and chive flowers for cooking and these herbs will keep growing.
+This allium family gives benefits to tomato plants.
+For example, planting onion with tomatoes repels aphids, carrots flies, ants, and flea beetle.
+You can also harvest the green onion, spring garlic, garlic scape, and chive flowers for cooking, and these herbs will keep growing.

 Keep in mind that chives will take over the garden by self-seed.
 So, it always a good idea to harvest the flowers before it goes to seeds.
 But also, chive flowers attract bees and some beneficial insects to help for pollination.